Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 • Ammo choice is important for home defense

-Palmetto State Armory’s AR-15s are well-regarded as the most affordable.
+Palmetto State Armory’s in-house AR-15s are super affordable and they get the job done.

 $1,827